-- Oral exams are conducted on an individual basis, unless the Board of Examiners has stipulated otherwise. - 2.
-Oral exams are administered by two examiners, unless the Board of Examiners has stipulated otherwise.
+- 1. Oral exams are conducted on an individual basis, unless the Board of Examiners has stipulated otherwise. - 2.
+Oral exams are administered by two examiners, unless the Board of Examiners has stipulated otherwise. - 3.
+Oral examinations are public unless the student has objections against the public nature or the Board of Examiners or the relevant examiner has stipulated otherwise in exceptional cases.